fogfish/golem/doc/monoid.md

 }
 ```

 Now, we can define a monoid with the identity value and associative binary function.
-The definition becomes less formal in contrast with the interface.
-The identity value is the type constructor and associative binary function is what-ever combinatio.
+The definition becomes less formal in contrast with Monoid interface.
+The identity value is the type constructor and associative binary function is what-ever combine operation.

 ```go
 func (seq SeqB) Append(x B) {/* ... */}